intersective/app/README.md

 ## Requirements

 - Ionic 4
 - Angular 7

 ## Development Notes

 Run `npm install` to install necessary packages

-### Starting a development server calling the stage environment
+### Starting a development server with the stage environment

-Run `npm run start` to start a development server on your local, and calling stage-test.practera.com for API
+Run `npm run start` to start a development server on your local, and call stage-test.practera.com for API

-### Starting a development server on the local environment
+### Starting a development server with the local environment

-Run `npm run local` to start a development server on your local, and calling 127.0.0.1:8080 for API
+Run `npm run local` to start a development server on your local, and call 127.0.0.1:8080 for API

 ### Release Processes

 1. Merge `develop` branch to `master` (if we are releasing develop branch)
 1. Merge `master` branch to `release/eos`
 1. Create a new release in [Github](https://github.com/intersective/practera-app-v2/releases) with the release pull request link as the description
 1. Change the version number on Slack `team-dev` channel

 - `master` is always + 0.01 version ahead of `live`
 - `develop` is always + 0.1 version ahead of `live`

 ### New Relics Setup